Listener-Watcher/graph_rhythm_network/README.md

 ### Notes
 Models.py is equivalent to the 1 head version of Models_Multi_head.py.<br />
 The GCN parameter is fixed for each layer followed by Gradient-gating's original code, but it is always changable for defining different GCN layer for each layer.
 The pervious type is normally treated in the implitict Graph neural network.<br />
+For squirrel dataset, set epochs to a large number (such as 10000) with larger patience.